How Geocaching Works

 7) You are welcome to log your find before actually finishing the challenge at any time by posting a note in the log.
 Once you do complete, you can turn it into a find.

 By completing this challenge, you’ll earn a White EarthCache pin that matches the ones offered in the EarthCache Masters Program!
 These pins were donated by the kind Earthcache people, who I’m glad thought that this cache was a great way to give the Earthcache community another goal to shoot for.

-NOTE: The only way to get a white pin into your hands is for you to finish the challenge first, and then I'll place it in the cache prior to you finding the cache, or for you to send me a SASE if you logged your find as a note and converted it into a find because you do not live in the area.
+NOTE: The only way to get a white pin into your hands is for you to finish the challenge first, and then contact me to let me know you want a pin.
+I'll place it in the cache prior to you finding the cache, or you can send me a SASE if you logged your find as a note and converted it into a find because you do not live in the area.
 A regular envelope is NOT enough to protect the pin and I may reject the SASE you send as insufficient, without sending a pin.